Monday, February 28, 2011

 Photographed By Ellinor Forje

-Perhaps, it's his total exclusion from the fashion industry.
-Well, not total.
-Lucifer has through the ages, served as an inspiration for many a collar of a fashion designer's seasonal collection.
-But how many times has he graced the covers of the glossy fashion magazines, or been invited to, the equally glossy, fashion shows?
-What was that?
-Ah, yes, "you don't just stampede the front row".
+Perhaps it’s his near-total exclusion from the fashion industry.
+Well, not entirely.
+Over the years Lucifer has served as inspiration for many a designer’s seasonal collar.
+But how often has he graced the cover of glossy fashion magazines?
+Or been invited to those equally glossy fashion shows?

-The same story goes for the giraffe, with its perfect eyes and lashes.
-In its perfection, I'm positive that this creature has turned many an erect mascara brush, flaccid, with envy.
-Yet, we are still waiting for the day when we'll see it (not the mascara brush), in a major cosmetic campaign.
+The same neglect applies to the giraffe, with its perfect eyes and lashes.
+In its perfection, I’m convinced this creature has turned many an erect mascara brush flaccid with envy.
+Yet we still wait for the day when we’ll see it in a major cosmetic campaign.

-And yes, Naomi, I'm speaking directly to you now.
-That walk - the strut, was not invented by you sweetie.
-The Serengeti just called to inform us, that they're less than impressed by the swagger jacking.
+And yes, Naomi, I’m speaking directly to you now.
+That walk, the strut, was not invented by you, sweetie.
+The Serengeti just called to say they’re less than impressed with the swagger-jacking.

 Wednesday, February 2, 2011